 Mike sits on the Board of Scholars at the Mackinac Center for Public Policy and holds a degree in Political Science from the University of Idaho; and is a Board Member of Stoa USA, a Christian Home School Speech and Debate League.

 Carole L. McFarlane is the Director of Operations at the Institute for Principles Studies.

 Carole joined the IPS staff in June of 2011 after serving with Mike Winther for 12 years at the Society for Handicapped Children and Adults.
 Carole has worked in non profit management for over 10 years and has an Associate Arts degree in Business Administration.

 Her responsibilities at IPS include: strategic planning, marketing and development, staff recruitment and training, bookkeeping, accounting, scheduling, and office management.

 Steven F. Butner is part of the Marketing and Development team at the Institute for Principles Studies.
 He joined the IPS staff in May of 2015 after graduating from California State University Stanislaus in December of 2014 with a Bachelor’s of Science degree in Business Administration.

 His responsibilities at IPS include: grant writing, donor relations, event planning, promotion, volunteer development, fundraising, and outreach.

-Steven is part of the Association of Fundraising Professionals Yosemite Chapter and is an alumni of the Grant Writing USA workshop.
+Steven is a former member of the Association of Fundraising Professionals Yosemite Chapter and is an alumni of the Grant Writing USA workshop.
 He regularly attends “Catalyst,” a monthly meeting hosted by a fellow Modesto nonprofit aimed at creating space and time to collaborate to affect beneficial community change.

 Matthew J. Vasquez is part of the Marketing and Development team at the Institute for Principle Studies.
 He joined the IPS staff in May of 2015 after previously completing a paid internship at IPS.